What Is Crowdestor?

-Their buyback guarantee fund.
+Their provision fund fund.
 This is a pool of money that is ready to be used in case an investment was to default.
 It’s the only platform in my European portfolio that shows how much they can actually pay back investors.
-Other platforms such as Envestio, Kuetzal etc, say that they can afford to pay out defaults, however they are not clear on how.
+Other platforms such as Wisefund, or the now washed up Envestio, say that they can afford to pay out defaults, however they are not clear on how.
+As can be seen by the issues with Kuetzal and Envestio (refresher here), it can be nice to know there is actually money available.
 Crowdestor makes it very clear.
-It is important for the investor to choose projects that utilise the buyback guarantee, as not all do.
+It is important for the investor to choose projects that utilise the provision guarantee, as not all do.
 You can find this information under the “loan” section of each investment.
 This fund isn’t the only backstop for loans defaulting through the platform.
 There are usually securities placed on each loan, ranging from guarantees, land pledges or pledges of real estate.
-The value of the buyback fund is publicly listed on the website, and can be found here.
+The value of the provision fund is publicly listed on the website, and can be found here.
 There is also a 0% default rate.

 Crowdestor will provide advanced notice of projects to provide time for investors to (1) add funds to their account, or (2) find out more about a project.
 Even with the advanced notice, projects take a few days to get fully funded.
 This is a stark contrast to platforms such as Envestio, that may sell out of a project within an hour of it being notified and released.

 There is an early investment reward scheme, which provides additional interest from investing in projects early.
 There is no reason not to utilise this if you’re investing through Crowdestor.